mounta11n/paste/README.md

 - works in mobile browsers, can upload file / text with ctrl+v, drag and drop, browse file or through terminal
 - Support password authentication
 - Extremely easy to set up, all you need is `go build .` or use the docker-compose.yaml and it's done
-- Very easy for modificiations, don't like the style? pick a .css file from [here](https://github.com/dbohdan/classless-css) and replace the `static/theme.css`, don't like the layout? the html page is well commented and structured
+- Very easy for modifications, don't like the style? pick a .css file from [here](https://github.com/dbohdan/classless-css) and replace the `static/theme.css`, don't like the layout? the html page is well commented and structured
 - Can run on any OS or deployment platforms like repl.it, render, fly.io, etc
 - Encryption done right, all your data can be secured with AES & pbkdf2 for passwords
 - Decryption is done on the fly, the encrypted data is never decrypted to the disk